The $0 productivity upgrade most developers miss

 eval "$(starship init zsh)"Configure git to use delta:

-The way to do this is to show, not tell.
-When someone asks “how do I find all the places we call this function,” show them rg instead of grep.
+Show, don’t mandate.
+When someone asks how to find all the places a function gets called, show them rg instead of grep.
 When someone needs to filter a CSV, show them mlr instead of awk.
+Over time, the team shifts.
+Not because it was required, but because the new tools are obviously better once you’ve tried them.

-But it compounds.
-Give a developer modern tools and they build things that weren’t possible before.
-Not because the old tools couldn’t technically do it, but because the new tools make it easy enough that they actually do it.
+The developers who adopt modern tools build things that weren’t practical before.
+Not because the old tools couldn’t technically do it, but because the new tools make it easy enough that developers actually do it.
+That’s the distinction worth sitting with.

 About the Author

-Amit Kothari is an experienced consultant, advisor, and educator specializing in AI and operations.
+Amit Kothari is an experienced consultant, advisor, coach, and educator specializing in AI and operations for executives and their companies.
 With 25+ years of experience and as the founder of Tallyfy (raised $3.6m), he helps mid-size companies identify, plan, and implement practical AI solutions that actually work.
 Originally British and now based in St. Louis, MO, Amit combines deep technical expertise with real-world business understanding.

 Disclaimer: The content in this article represents personal opinions based on extensive research and practical experience.
 While every effort has been made to ensure accuracy through data analysis and source verification, this should not be considered professional advice.
 Always consult with qualified professionals for decisions specific to your situation.